The Night Listener (film): Plot

-Gabriel Noone, a popular gay New York City radio show host, is dealing with a separation from his partner, Jess.
-Noone is given a memoir written by teenager Pete Logand, which chronicles the many years of sexual abuse he suffered at the hands of his parents and their friends.
+Gabriel Noone, a popular gay New York City radio show host, is dealing with a separation from his partner Jess.
+Noone is given a memoir written by teenager Pete Logand that chronicles the many years of sexual abuse that he suffered at the hands of his parents and their friends.
 Diagnosed with AIDS, the youth has been adopted by Donna Logand, the social worker who handled his case.

 Noone begins a telephone relationship with the boy and Donna.
-He and Pete become increasingly close and form a father-son relationship, much to the dismay of Jess, especially after he speaks to Donna and suspects that she was impersonating Pete in some of the telephone conversations.
-Noone's personal secretary Anna adds fuel to the fire by discussing her research into people who fabricate elaborate stories to get attention.
-Determined to prove the boy exists and his story is true, Noone decides to pay a surprise visit to Pete in his hometown in rural Wisconsin.
-Noone discovers the return address on Pete's correspondence is actually a mail drop.
-Soon after, while eating in a local diner, he overhears another patron and recognizes her voice as that of Donna.
-He is stunned to learn that she is blind and uses a guide dog.
-Noone follows her home and Donna senses he has followed her.
+He and Pete become increasingly close and form a father-son relationship, much to the dismay of Jess, especially after he speaks with Donna and suspects that she is impersonating Pete in some of the telephone conversations.
+Noone's personal secretary Anna adds fuel to the fire by discussing her research of people who fabricate elaborate stories to get attention.

+Determined to prove that the boy exists and that his story is true, Noone decides to pay a surprise visit to Pete in his hometown in rural Wisconsin.
+Noone discovers that the return address on Pete's correspondence is actually a mail drop.
+While eating in a local diner, he overhears another patron and recognizes her voice as that of Donna.
+He is surprised to learn that she is blind and uses a guide dog.
+Noone follows her home, and Donna senses that he has followed her.
 She invites him into her home and talks openly about Pete, who she says is currently in the hospital undergoing tests.
-She assures him he can visit the boy the following day, then suddenly becomes angry and tells him she will not allow him to meet Pete.
+She assures him that he can visit the boy the following day but suddenly becomes angry and tells him that she will not allow him to meet Pete.
 Increasingly suspicious, Noone contacts all the hospitals in Madison, the location of the nearest facilities, but none have the boy registered as a patient.